 A 2014 study used the combination of Lactobacillus acidophilus LA-05, Bifidobacterium lactis BB-12®, and Lactobacillus casei DN001 over an 8-week period.
 They reported that the overweight and obese individuals who consumed yogurt supplemented with probiotic bacteria in conjunction with a low calorie diet had significantly greater reduction in leptin levels than other participants15.

-It is generally accepted that slow, steady weight loss means the weight is more likely to stay off.
-There is no quick fix when it comes to weight loss.
-Therefore, it makes sense that probiotics too are not going to be a quick fix.
-Changes in gut microbiota can be seen after just a few days of taking probiotic supplements.
-However, for positive changes in the body to take effect it is generally thought that 12 weeks onwards is when most significant changes can be seen.
-For the best results, a healthy diet and lifestyle goes hand in hand with any probiotic supplementation regime.
+It is generally accepted that slow, steady weight loss means the weight is more likely to stay off long term.
+It makes sense therefore that taking probiotics for weight loss is also not likely to be a quick fix.
+Although changes in gut microbiota can be seen after just a few days of taking probiotic supplements, it is generally thought that 12 weeks onwards is when the most significant positive changes can be seen.
+When it comes to weight loss, a healthy diet and lifestyle goes hand in hand with any probiotic supplementation regime.

-Interest and research into all aspects of the menopause is rising at a huge rate.
-And probiotics for menopause weight loss is no exception.
+Interest and research into all aspects of the menopause is increasing at a huge rate.
+Probiotics for menopause weight loss is no exception.

 Menopause occurs in women when periods stop due to reduced hormone levels.
 You reach menopause when you have not had a period for 12 months.
 According to the NHS, this usually happens between the ages of 45 and 55 but can be earlier or later for some women.
 Perimenopause is the time, often over several years, when hormones start to fluctuate before periods cease.